compoundingeffects/bigpictureschool/applied_science.md

 Building upon these principles, applied science manifests in several key ways:

-**Engineering Applications**

-Engineers use physics principles to design bridges, buildings, and machines.
+- **Engineering Applications**: Engineers use physics principles to design bridges, buildings, and machines.
 They translate theoretical understanding of forces, materials, and energy into functional structures and systems.

-**Medical Innovations**

-Medical researchers apply biological and chemical knowledge to develop treatments and technologies.
+- **Medical Innovations**: Medical researchers apply biological and chemical knowledge to develop treatments and technologies.
 Their work transforms understanding of human biology into practical healthcare solutions.

-**Technological Development**

-Computer scientists apply mathematical principles and logical frameworks to create software and hardware systems.
+- **Technological Development**: Computer scientists apply mathematical principles and logical frameworks to create software and hardware systems.
 This transforms abstract computational theory into useful tools.

 The relationship between pure and applied science creates a cyclical process: